biometricvisiondev/facial-recognition-api/README.md

 ### Need Support

 If you run into any issues or problems you are welcome to file a github issue or simple talk to me via (https://app.biometricvision.com/dashboard) once you have access.
+Or you can chat with me directly at (https://biometricvision.com/) via intercom.

 | Technical Features |
 | ------ |